Langlands parameters of quivers in the Sato Grassmannian: Introduction

-For a description of $Z$ in terms of the Sato Grassmannian it is useful to relate $v$ via the Miura transform to the usual KdV equation.
-The Miura transformation $u_{\pm} = v^{2} \pm v_{x}$ takes a solution $v$ of the mKdV equation to a solution $u_{\pm}$ of the KdV equation.
+where $x$ is the sum of the two variables that are held fixed in the double scaling limit.
+The function $v$ is a solution of the modified KdV (mKdV) equation.
+For a description of $Z$ in terms of the Sato Grassmannian it is useful to relate $v$ via the Miura transform to the usual KdV equation: $u_{1/2} = v^{2} \pm v_{x}$ gives a solution $u_{1/2}$ of the KdV equation.
+Then